marsctx/Azure-ELK-Deployment/README.md

   - To run the ansible playbook use the command:
     - `ansible-playbook install-elk.yml`

-- Your output on your terminal should like similar to the one below:
+- Your output on your terminal should look similar to the one below:

 ```md
 root@53a604ecd770:/etc/ansible/install-elk# ansible-playbook install-elk.yml